Auto-GDA: Automatic Domain Adaptation for Efficient Grounding Verification in Retrieval-Augmented Generation: Disussion and Conclusion

 \section{Disussion and Conclusion}

 In this work, we show that synthetic data can successfully tackle the domain generalization gap for NLI models.
 We present Auto-GDA, an automatic approach for synthetic sample generation and selection overcoming the need for tedious heuristic or manual filtering and augmentation selection.
 Our results show that we can obtain models that perform on par with most powerful LLMs while having around 90\% less inference time using our method.
-Our findings further demonstrate the superiority of synthetic data generation over unsupervised domain adaptation (UDA) methods.
-Even with synthetic data obtained only through few-shot prompting, we can obtain better results than the UDA baselines (\Cref{tab:main} vs. \Cref{tab:ablationmain}).
-We attribute this to the inherent limitations of UDA methods that usually operate in vectorial embedding spaces and fail to capture semantics of the target domain.
 By generating synthetic data, we can provide a more comprehensive and tailored representation, allowing for greater control over the desired features.
 Our results also confirm the common intuition that generalization is increasingly hard with smaller models \citep{bhargava2021generalization}.
 This highlights that domain adaptation is particularly important when low latency at inference time is required, whereas general purpose models can be preferable when quick inference is no hard requirement.
+Pretrained models as AlignScore \citep{zha2023alignscore} and MiniCheck \citep{tang2024minicheck} strike a good balance between inference time and performance when generation and fine-tuning is not possible or too costly.

 \textbf{Limitations.} In our study we assume that the distribution of evidence samples including the retrieved documents is readily available.
 In many real-world applications, this may not be the case.
 To address this, techniques like passage clustering and summarization, as explored in \cite{sarthi2024raptor}, could be employed on the knowledge base to cover the diversity of evidence passages as a surrogate of this distribution.
-In addition, domain adaptation requires a model for each individual domain.
+In general, we advise practitioners to obtain the most representative corpus of the target domain for best results.
+Currently, domain adaptation requires a model for each individual domain.
 Future work is required to further study if it is possible to adapt efficient models for multiple domains without performance degradation.
+In addition, an assessment including the entire RAG system with a retrieval component using frameworks such as RAGChecker \citep{ru2024ragchecker} may result in insightful in future work.